The Catch-22 of Community College Graduation Rates

 Community college graduation rates may appear to be in dire straits, but what are the real numbers?
 Could it be that the “successful” students who transfer to four-year universities are considered community college “drop outs” statistically?

-Throughout his administration, President Obama has shined a major spotlight on America’s college graduation rates, and community colleges are feeling the pressure.
+President Obama has shined a significant spotlight on America’s college graduation rates throughout his administration, and community colleges are feeling the pressure.
 According to the Hechinger Report, fewer than one out of five students at community colleges obtain their desired degree in three years or less.
-A recent study published by the American Institutes for Research (AIR) paints a similarly grim picture by indicating that high college dropout rates cost both state and federal governments billions of dollars each year.
-However, do these numbers really paint an accurate picture of what is happening in community colleges and four-year institutions across the country?
-This article will explore the many reasons for high dropout rates, including flaws in the manner in which such data is collected.
+A recent study published by the American Institutes for Research (AIR) paints a similarly grim picture by indicating that high college dropout rates cost both state and federal governments billions of dollars yearly.
+However, do these numbers accurately depict what is happening in community colleges and four-year institutions nationwide?
+This article will explore the many reasons for high dropout rates, including flaws in how such data is collected.

 What the Numbers Show

-As shown in the graph above, data from the National Center for Education Statistics shows that only 13 percent of community college students graduate in two years.
-Within three years, approximately 22 percent of students graduate, and within four years, the rate stands at 28 percent.
+As shown in the graph above, National Center for Education Statistics data shows that only 13 percent of community college students graduate in two years.
+Within three years, approximately 22 percent of students graduate; within four years, the rate stands at 28 percent.
 Further data from AIR shows that only about 60% of college students graduate from four-year colleges and universities within six years.
-AIR vice president Mark Schneider claims that more than $9 billion is spent on these students each year by state and federal governments, yet all that funding fails to produce a college graduate that could bring those years of education to the country's workforce.
-While the AIR numbers are specifically related to enrollment at four-year institutions, they do not bode well for community colleges either, particularly at a time when President Obama is trying to raise graduation rates at two-year schools.
+AIR vice president Mark Schneider claims that state and federal governments spend more than $9 billion annually on these students.
+Yet, all that funding fails to produce a college graduate who could bring those years of education to the country's workforce.
+While the AIR numbers are related explicitly to enrollment at four-year institutions, they do not bode well for community colleges, particularly when President Obama is trying to raise graduation rates at two-year schools.

 What the Numbers Don’t Show

-But are these statistics really accurate?
-For educators and others who delve further into the facts and figures, it appears that many students may be getting more benefit from community college than the initial data might indicate.
-For example, an article in the Patriot Ledger reports that some of the community college "dropouts" might include students who transfer to a four-year institution before earning their associate's degree.
-While they did not finish their education at the community college, these students moved onto bigger goals for their education and their future.
-In fact, one-fourth of all college students who begin at a community college go on to a four-year institution, and of those, 60 percent graduate with their bachelor’s degree.
-Yet in many reports, these students are lumped into the “dropout” category, thus making community college graduation rates look worse than they really are.
+But are these statistics accurate?
+For educators and others who delve further into the facts and figures, many students may benefit more from community college than the initial data might indicate.
+For example, an article in the Patriot Ledger reports that some community college "dropouts" might include students who transfer to a four-year institution before earning their associate's degree.
+While they did not finish their education at the community college, these students moved on to bigger goals for their education and future.
+One-fourth of all college students who begin at a community college go on to a four-year institution; of those, 60 percent graduate with their bachelor’s degree.
+Yet in many reports, these students are lumped into the “dropout” category, thus making community college graduation rates look worse than they are.

 Furthermore, a report in Tufts Daily states that other students do not finish their degrees in the timeframe set by studies, which tends to be within five years.
-Students might begin their education, then leave to tend to family issues, or enter the workforce or the military, only to return many years later to graduate with their degree.
-These students may end up finishing their degrees, but since they took more time than studies allow, they are simply classified as college dropouts.
+Students might begin their education, then leave to tend to family issues or enter the workforce or the military, only to return many years later to graduate with their degree.
+These students may finish their degrees, but since they took more time than studies allow, they are classified as college dropouts.

-Another report by New American Foundation explores the specific needs of community college students and relates those to dismal graduation rates.
-The report explains that many high school graduates that come from low-income families or are first-generation college-goers may find community college to be the best option for them.
-However, life circumstances for these demographics, including financial constraints, transportation, and child care needs, can hinder goals to finish the educational process and obtain a degree in a traditional timeframe.
-Therefore, many of the students who show up in reports as “dropouts” did not leave school because they wanted to, rather, they were compelled to by some uncontrollable life event.
+Another report by the New American Foundation explores the specific needs of community college students and relates those to dismal graduation rates.
+The report explains that many high school graduates from low-income families or are first-generation college-goers may find community college the best option for them.
+However, life circumstances for these demographics, including financial constraints, transportation, and childcare needs, can hinder goals to finish the educational process and obtain a degree in a traditional timeframe.
+Therefore, many of the students who show up in reports as “dropouts” did not leave school because they wanted to, instead, they were compelled to by some uncontrollable life event.
 While it is difficult to determine the exact number of students who fall into this category, it is sure to be a large portion of the total number of students who do not complete their two-year degree.
-The American Community College Association contends that if this and other factors were taken into account, graduation rates for two-year institutions would be closer to 40 percent.
+The American Community College Association contends that if this and other factors were considered, graduation rates for two-year institutions would be closer to 40 percent.

 The Misconception About "Students"

-Students that do attend community college right after high school often need remedial assistance to prepare them for the rigors of postsecondary schooling.
-According to the Center on International Education Benchmarking, 42 percent of first-year students at community colleges need some sort of remediation to succeed.
-If academic support is not available, these students may slip through the cracks and add to the dropout statistics.
-But even when support is available, students who take remedial classes are far less likely to graduate – after five years, only about 25 percent obtain a degree.
+Students who attend community college right after high school often need remedial assistance to prepare them for the rigors of postsecondary schooling.
+According to the Center on International Education Benchmarking, 42 percent of community college first-year students need remediation to succeed.
+If academic support is unavailable, these students may slip through the cracks and add to the dropout statistics.
+However, even when support is available, students who take remedial classes are far less likely to graduate – after five years, only about 25 percent obtain a degree.

-However, many schools have implemented programs that seek to retain students and see them through to graduation.
-For example, at Northern Virginia Community College students are required to maintain a continuous relationship with counselors, ensuring that students receive the support and guidance they need to succeed in college.
-Other colleges have implemented transfer student programs that guide students through the process of transferring to a four-year institution.
+However, many schools have implemented programs seeking to retain and see students through graduation.
+For example, at Northern Virginia Community College, students must maintain a continuous relationship with counselors, ensuring they receive the support and guidance they need to succeed in college.
+Other colleges have implemented transfer student programs that guide students through transferring to a four-year institution.
 Some schools have early alert referrals, in which professors who see a student’s grades slipping refer the student to academic support and advisement to get help getting back on track.
 Yet other institutions require coursework for freshmen to familiarize them with appropriate ways to study and maintain good grades.
-With these and many other programs offered nationwide, we may begin to see graduation rates rise.
+With these and many other nationwide programs, we may begin to see graduation rates rise.

-While there is certainly room for improvement in the community college completion rate, the current statistics may be misleading in terms of just how successful these institutions really are.
-Studies that claim that graduation rates are horribly low should be taken with a grain of salt.
+While there is room for improvement in the community college completion rate, the current statistics may be misleading regarding just how successful these institutions are.
+Studies claiming low graduation rates should be taken with a grain of salt.
 Yet, with more focus placed on community colleges by the current administration, it is worthwhile to take the time to explore the benefits of community college and how the educational system can improve to help retain students through to graduation.

 Questions?
 Contact us on Facebook @communitycollegereview